karan-pathak/guides/source/getting-started/js-primer.md

 });
 ```

-Let's look at some code to see how they are used in ember:
+Let's look at some code to see how they are used in Ember:

 ```javascript
 store.findRecord('person', 1).then(function(person) {